Amir-Ranjbr/FrontEndMentorSolution/README.md

 # FrontEnd Mentor Solution
-## You Can Change in branch and see another projects
+## You can change in branch and see another projects